 What is the difference between an A.A.
 Degree and an A.A.S.
 Degree?

 The purpose of an Associate of Arts (A.A.) degree is to fulfill general education requirements for a degree at a university.
-Therefore, if you ever plan to complete a four-year degree it is wise to get the A.A. degree.
+Therefore, if you ever plan to complete a four-year degree, it is wise to get the A.A. degree.
 The degree also includes the “43 hour block,” which was established in 2000, by the Coordinating Board for the Higher Education in Missouri.
-Students who complete the 43 hour general education block at OTC may transfer to another participating institution (public and private) and have their block treated as equivalent to the general education block of the receiving institution.
+Students who complete the 43 hour general education block at OTC may transfer to another participating institution (public or private) and have their block treated as equivalent to the general education block of the receiving institution.

 Students completing an A.A. degree in Business will not only complete their general education requirement, they will also have a head start to completing a business degree at a university.
-OTC works with area four-year institutions, like MSU, Drury, Evangel, and SBU, to find out what lower level business courses they require in their business programs.
+OTC works with area four-year institutions, like MSU, Drury, Evangel and SBU, to find out what lower level business courses they require in their business programs.
 Often times OTC has an articulation agreement with the college/university so that certain Accounting and Business courses transfer easily into their business program.

 If a student is planning on transferring to a four-year institution, the A.A.S. degree may not be the best option.
 When transferring the A.A.S. degree, universities will perform a course-by-course evaluation of your transfer credit instead of accepting the degree and all of its credits.

 Will OTC courses transfer to other institutions?
 Why does it matter whether or not a school is accredited?

 OTC is accredited by North Central Association of Colleges and Schools.
 Therefore, most general education classes can be transferred to other accredited institutions.
 Accreditation is used to make sure that the a college or university meets certain standards and provides a quality education.
 Schools that are accredited by the same organization have some assurance that similar courses offered are of the same quality.